 The 10,000 square foot WMAC facility features a 6,400 square foot indoor range with FITA regulation lanes at 18 meters.
 Totaling 10,000 square feet, the facility also features a classroom, kitchen, coaches’ office and equipment room, where bows and crossbows are available for rent.
 The building features state of the art energy efficiency inside, and progressive, environmentally friendly stormwater treatment outdoors.
 During winter months, 3-D targets are often set up in the shooting bay for indoor 3-D leagues.

-The WMAC outdoor grounds also feature the Wynalda Packaging 3-D Course, where 25 stations are positioned along a winding, rustic path, with views of a stream and wetland throughout the course.
+The WMAC outdoor grounds feature two large outdoor competition fields, and the Wynalda Packaging 3-D Course, where 25 stations are positioned along a winding, rustic path, with views of a stream and wetland throughout the course.
 Typical 3-D layouts include targets from single-digit yardage, out to 45+ yards.
-Archers on the Wynalda Packaging 3-D Course will encounter foam targets of deer, elk, mountain lion, bear, turkey, and maybe an alligator and a velociraptor!
+Archers on the Wynalda Packaging 3-D Course will encounter lifelike targets of deer, elk, mountain lion, bear, turkey, and maybe an alligator and a velociraptor!

 The WMAC organization has a deep volunteer base of certified coaches, from Level I to Level III.
-Currently seven (7) coaches are Level III coaches, including the Top Nock JOAD head coach Glenn Meyers, a 1984 Olympic archer.
-Several coaches are on hand at every Top Nock JOAD practice, and certified coaches may be scheduled for individual training.
-Additionally, all Introduction to Archery I and II courses are taught by certified archery coaches.
+Several coaches are on hand at every Top Nock JOAD and S3DA practice, and certified coaches may be scheduled for individual training.
+WMAC often hosts Level I instructor training and certification courses, where aspiring coaches can learn.
+Additionally, all Introduction to Archery courses are taught by certified archery coaches.

 To see our events calendar, go to http://wmarchery.org/?page_id=8.
 To find us on Facebook, search West Michigan Archery Center.